xiangivyli/data-science-portfolio/ESG analysis for Pfizer (Linear Regression)/README.md

 Table 1 shows the descriptive statistics of biopharmaceutical companies with chosen variables and puts Pfizer's data aside to locate its performance level.
 There are 21 biopharmaceutical companies, like AbbVie, Amgen, and so on.
 Two companies are in Ireleand (Endo Internation PLC and Perrigo Co PLC), and the headquarters of 19 companies are in America.

 Pfizer is an American corporation, and its headquarter locates in the U.S. as well.
 Pfizer is generally higher than the average level except for Tobin's Q ratio evaluation; the median value of the cohort is 7.33, while Pfizer only scored 1.94.
-The data of Pfizer is near teh maximum value in employees and total assets aspects.
+The data of Pfizer is near the maximum value in employees and total assets aspects.

 <p align = "center">
    <image src="https://github.com/xiangivyli/Data-Science-Porfolio/blob/main/ESG%20analysis%20for%20Pfizer%20(Linear%20Regression)/Images/biopharmaceutical.industry.landscape.table.png" height = "500"/>